orkes-io/docs/docs/templates/examples/sequential-http-tasks.md

+---
+slug: "/templates/examples/sequential-http-tasks"
+description: "Use this sequential HTTP tasks template to build a microservice-based application flow."
+---

 # Sequential HTTP Tasks

 One of the primary reasons for microservice/workflow architectures is that services must run in a specific order - as downstream tasks require input from upstream tasks.
 We'll build a simple workflow with 2 HTTP tasks in this code lab to demonstrate this ability.